 Most of the identifications for the photos were made by Dr. Brodo from voucher specimens that Sylvia Sharnoff and I collected between 1973 and 1998.
 A smaller number of images were taken by me between 1999 and 2007 and were identified by a number of other lichenologists, including Stephen Clayden, Mariette Cole, Theodore Esslinger, Trevor Goward, James Lendemer, Bruce McCune, Thomas H. Nash III, Roger Rosentreter, and others.
 Several hundred newer images (and some older ones) of species that occur in California,were identified by Kerry Knudsen, Trevor Goward and Curtis Bjork.
 A number of lichenologists have also contributed names, or made corrections, from looking at the photos on the website, among them Einer Timdal, Brendan Hodkinson and others.
 Enormous thanks are due to all who helped!
 I have attempted to keep the names current with the North American Checklist by Theodore Esslinger, and with other recent sources such as the Lichen Flora of the Greater Sonoran Desert Region.
 In particular, I owe more than I can express to Ernie Brodo, without whose generosity, energy, and steadfastness our project with lichens would have never developed beyond a passing fancy.
 Special thanks also to Kerry Knudsen who corrected numerous errors and contributed many new names and information.
 For the sake of simplicity I have not italicized the scientific names on the website.

 I am making corrections to the names and information on the site on an ongoing basis, and adding additional photos from my archives.
-Most recent revision, with added photos and new identifications: Feb.
-2, 2013.
+Most recent revision, with over 500 added photos and new identifications: Feb.
+17, 2014.

 |Lichens Index 2: Calicium to Chrysothrix|